Paterson

 She snorted.
 “I love her, Pat.
 I love her a lot.
 She’s so brilliant, and cute, and weird.
 Oh, trust me she is.
 But it’s not the same anymore, and you know why.”

 “I honestly don’t, Lana.
-I… Let’s just say I can shoot a gun, but I’ve never been shot.”
+I… Let’s just say I know how to shoot a gun, but I’ve never been shot.”

 She gave him a weak smile.